Megacruxis/UrbanSettlementGenerator/Log_and_progress/logs.md

 Week six (11/05/2020 - 17/05/2020) :
 Monday : The blocks used for the walls of the house, the pillars and the roof now depend on the environment.
 I also made some change to the roof design (replace the full blocks with stairs).
 This complete the adaptability of the house (see picture 22 to 24).
 Thuesday : I have completed the Greenhouses adaptability (see picture 25 to 27) which mean that all the current buildings have adaptability.
 I then begin working on the creation of a new building : the well (which will only spawn in dry areas like deserts).
 At the end of the day half of the well generation was programmed.
 Wednesday : I used my morning to complete the code which generate wells (so they are now generated during the creation of the city, see picture 28 and 29).
+I Then added adaptability on the path creation (the block used to create the path depend on the biome) and begin to work on some improvements for the function which flatt the lots.
+Thursday : Flattening the lot is way harder than I expected.
+Even after spending the day experimenting, I still haven't found a consistent way to flatten lots properly.

-updated the 13/05/2020
+updated the 15/05/2020